alexansaa/FinancialLife/README.md

 # 📖 [Financial Life app] <a name="about-project"></a>

 **[Financial Life app]**
-The Financial Life app helps you stay organized with your economical freedom.
-You may require to sign in into the application so you can access to  your data and profile.
-The application will let you check different markets and currency prices arround the world.
+The Financial Life app helps you stay organized with your economic freedom.
+You may need to sign in to the application to access your data and profile.
+The application will let you check different spences and incomes in different areas of your life!

 ## 🛠 Built With <a name="built-with"></a>